 Visitation Hours

-Visitation is available at Kansas County Jail from Monday to Friday, 9 AM to 6 PM.
+Visitation is available at Pennsylvania County Jail from Monday to Friday, 9 AM to 6 PM.
 Please call ahead to confirm visitation hours and availability, or check the jail’s official website.

 Frequently Asked Questions

-How can I find an inmate in Kansas Jail?
+How can I find an inmate in Pennsylvania County Jail?

-To locate an inmate in Kansas Jail, utilize the online inmate lookup tool available on the sheriff’s department website.
-By entering the inmate’s name or ID number, individuals can access information regarding their charges, status, and expected release dates for better understanding and communication.
+To locate an inmate in Pennsylvania County Jail, utilize the inmate lookup feature on the jail’s official website.
+Input the inmate’s name or identification number to access their current status, charges, and expected release date.
+For additional assistance, contacting the inmate information line is also an option.

-What are the visitation guidelines at Kansas Jail?
+What are the visitation policies at Pennsylvania County Jail?